Yoo_Sangjun_img14

 2026

-Keepsakes in Every Hair ~ Migration is a multi-channel video and sound installation that explores migration as both a physical and metaphysical journey.
-The work creates an immersive environment of layered projections, spatialized sound, and performance where temporal traces—memories, environmental shifts, and digital imprints—intersect and evolve.
+Keepsakes in Every Hair ~ Migration is a multi-channel audiovisual installation that explores migration as both physical and metaphysical movement.
+The work constructs an immersive environment of layered projections, spatialized sound, and live presence, where temporal traces, memories, and digital signals intersect and transform.

-At its core is a decentralized system of six autonomous AI “minds,” each conceived as a keepsake: a carrier of memory and perception that responds to its environment.
-Rather than operating as static programs, these entities behave as non-human observers, producing unstable patterns of continuity and disruption.
-Their expressions emerge as shifting constellations of sound and image, reflecting the fragile negotiation between what is remembered, what is sensed, and what is yet to come.
+At its core is a decentralized system of six autonomous perceptual “minds,” each conceived as a keepsake, a carrier of memory and temporality that responds to diverse real-time data streams gathered from multiple networked sources.
+Rather than functioning through automation, these minds interpret and translate incoming information through distinct temporal logics, generating evolving constellations of image and sound.
+Their expressions unfold as shifting negotiations between what is remembered, what is sensed, and what is still forming.

-This project reflects my ongoing research direction, which seeks to expand the role of the screen from a passive display into an active collaborator.
-Building on earlier work in interactive systems and post-cinematic environments, I investigate how AI can shape new forms of perception—non-linear, contingent, and process-based.
-These explorations dissolve boundaries between human and machine, natural and digital, memory and anticipation.
+Keepsakes continues my research into the screen as an active perceptual collaborator rather than a passive surface.
+Building on earlier explorations in interactive systems and post-cinematic environments, it examines how machine learning can operate as a form of temporal imagination — nonlinear, adaptive, and process-based.
+These explorations dissolve boundaries between human and machine, natural and digital, memory and anticipation, creating an environment where technological systems perceive and transform alongside us.